-This festival comes with joy because of harvest season.
+This festival comes with joy because of the harvest season.

 Holi is a Hindu festival that is celebrated to mark the arrival of spring and end of winter, and the victory of good over evil.

-That is why it is also known as Festival of Colours, Festival of joy and Love and Festival of Spring.
+That is why it is also known as the Festival of Colours, Festival of Joy and Love, and Festival of Spring.

-Holi in India is a festival of joy and happiness celebrated with family, friends and others.
-Holi festival in India is known to forgiveness and reunion by forgetting all grudges.
+Holi in India is a festival of joy and happiness celebrated with family, friends, and others.
+Holi festival in India is known for forgiveness and reunion by forgetting all grudges.